The Turning Point (book): Newtonian Psychology

 This chapter highlights how theory of mind may help psychiatrists to move beyond the typical Freudian framework when dealing with the whole range of human consciousness.
 Capra describes how the expansion of physicists' research to atomic and subatomic phenomena has led them to accept notions that defy all of our common-sense beliefs.

 The Impasse of Economics

-Capra demonstrates how future economic philosophy will make explicit reference to human attitudes, beliefs, and lifestyles, making his suggested new science fundamentally humanistic.
+Capra argues that future economic philosophy will make explicit reference to human attitudes, beliefs, and lifestyles, making his suggested new science fundamentally humanistic.
 It will deal with human goals and potentials and incorporate them into the global ecosystem's underlying matrix.
-Such an approach will far outperform anything explored in today's sciences; it will be both scientific and spiritual in its ultimate character.
+Capra writes that such an approach could outperform existing scientific approaches.

 The Dark Side of Growth

 Capra outlines how the new framework will be deeply ecological, compatible with many traditional cultures' viewpoints, and fit with current physics' conceptions and theories.
 As a physicist, he finds it rewarding to see that modern physics' worldview has the potential to be therapeutic and culturally unifying, in addition to having a great impact on other sciences.